lzdjohn/Informer-AFSD/README.md

 # Informer-AFSD
-Including informer,MLP,RNN backbones with an AFSD detection part
+This project includes informer,MLP,RNN backbones with an AFSD detection part

 ## Step1
 Extract this project in a folder